Toto35711/latihan-javascript/README.md

 # Department Data Management App
-This is a simple web app created using HTML, CSS (with Bootstrap framework), and (vanilla) Javascript.
+This is a simple website page created using HTML, CSS (with Bootstrap framework), and (vanilla) Javascript to manage my department table.

 ## Features
 - [x] Add new record to the database